Over the past two decades, Richert has attempted to address histories of substances, medicine, health, and society.

-His books to date have centered on the pharmaceutical industry, on regulation, and the Food and Drug Administration (A Prescription for Scandal); the boundaries that separates all manner of legitimate and illegitimate drugs (see Strange Trips), such as LSD, heroin, and amphetamines; radical mental health and social/professional movements (Break On Through) in the United States; These publications all emphasize the evolving nature of health knowledges and logics over time.
+His books to date have centered on the pharmaceutical industry, on regulation, and the Food and Drug Administration (A Prescription for Scandal); the boundaries that separates all manner of legitimate and illegitimate drugs (see Strange Trips); and radical mental health and social/professional movements in the United States (Break On Through).
+All of Richert’s publications emphasize the evolving nature of health knowledges and logics over time.

 As both an editor and author, Richert has taken a wider international and global approach when focusing on cannabis as an intoxicant and therapeutic substance across the planet with (Cannabis: Global Histories).
 He has sought to understand the complex relationship between mental health and socioeconomics.
 For more, see Richert’s research page.